 Difficulty: Hard.
-Ana is the most difficult Support character to play because she requires accurate aiming and her abilities are tough to use effectively.
+Ana is one of the most difficult Support characters to play because she requires accurate aiming and her abilities are tough to use effectively.

 Play if: You’re an accurate sniper who wants to heal teammates at a range.

-Brigitte is a tank-like off-healer.
+Brigitte is an off-healer with some tank-like abilities.
 She has a small shield that can protect herself or a teammate.
 Her most powerful ability, Shield Bash, stuns an enemy to open them up to attack.
 And her Rocket Flail smacks enemies around, healing nearby allies when she does damage thanks to her Inspire ability.

-She also has a Repair Pack to heal enemies (and provide armor, if they’re already topped off).
+She also has Repair Packs to heal enemies (and provide armor, if they’re already topped off).
 Her ultimate, Rally, lets her move faster and grants armor to all allies nearby.

 Difficulty: Easy.
 Due to her fight-winning Shield Bash and mace with large area of effect, Brigitte makes it easy to play a major part in team fights.

-Play if: You like the idea of playing Tank, but also want to heal your team.
+Play if: You like the idea of playing a tank, but also want to heal your team.

 Lúcio is a DJ whose weapon and abilities are music-based.
 He can switch between two songs that either heal or speed boost his nearby teammates.
 His Sonic Amplifier’s secondary fire will boop enemies back, which is great for knocking foes off ledges.
 And even cooler, he can ride on walls!

 His Sound Barrier ultimate gives teammates shields, which can save them from a huge enemy attack.
 Depending on your team composition, Lúcio can be a main or off-healer.
 Learning when to switch between his healing and speed boosts is key to mastering him.